zzc-ccccc/MonkeyOCR/README.md

 ## Introduction
 MonkeyOCR adopts a Structure-Recognition-Relation (SRR) triplet paradigm, which simplifies the multi-tool pipeline of modular approaches while avoiding the inefficiency of using large multimodal models for full-page document processing.

 1. On the OminiDocBench, MonkeyOCR-pro-3B achieves the best overall performance on both English and Chinese documents.
-Meanwhile, MonkeyOCR-pro-1.2B delivers approximately a 39% speed improvement over MonkeyOCR-pro-3B, with only a slight drop in performance.
 2. On the olmOCR-bench, MonkeyOCR-pro-3B achieves the best overall performance, outperforming Nanonets OCR-3B by 11.3%, while MonkeyOCR-pro-1.2B delivers a 7.3% improvement over Nanonets OCR-3B.
-3. For multi-page document parsing, our method reaches a processing speed of 0.84 pages per second, surpassing MinerU (0.65) and Qwen2.5 VL-7B (0.12).
+3. MonkeyOCR-pro-1.2B delivers approximately a 39% speed improvement over MonkeyOCR-pro-3B, with only a slight drop in performance.

 <img src="https://v1.ax1x.com/2025/07/10/EqQNTI.png" alt="ominidocbench1" border="0">